hazy/synthpop/README.md

 income             1          1       1          1                1               1           1             1     1       1             1             1               1               1       0
 ```

-2. Visit sequence for the Adult dataset.
+2. Visit sequence for the Adult dataset:
 ```
 In [1]: from synthpop import Synthpop